hci-a-if-its-2019/assignment-3-rahadiankp/README.md

  - Has no experience in using the SKEM Portal but claims to knowing the Integra's UI pretty well

 ### 2. Evaluation Script
-> Write the questions you ask and the instructions you use to direct the participants on what to do.
-> If it is the same as previous assignments, please mention this, yet go ahead and INCLUDE it again,
-> so we have everything in one place.
-> Note that the evaluation script must include exactly what you plan to say to the participants.
 1. Participant must input plans for current semester's SKEM
 2. Participant must create a new SKEM entry
 3. Participant must create a new SKEM entry, this time based on the SKEM planning

 ### 3. Transcript
-> Provide a summary of what the participant did and said, and what you did and said.
-> If at some points you have to help the participants, because they cannot figure out what to do,
-> that scene must be included in the transcript.
-> It is not necessary to write down every word the participant said,
-> just what is interesting and useful.
-> Ensure to write down all the actions on the device, whether correct or wrong.
-> Remember to supplement the transcript with time-codes or line-numbers.

 #### a.
 Transcript with Participant 1
  1. **You**: Ketemu lagi, gan.
 Sorry yo merepotkan.
  2. **Participant**: Gapapa santai aja.
 Ini lanjutan tugas yg dulu itu.?